 Throughout his tenure in Congress, Frank’s legislative accomplishments have been focused on the protection and restoration of environmental resources, making health care more affordable and accessible, and helping to grow and strengthen our middle class.
 Frank was elected by his colleagues to serve as the Ranking Member of the House Energy and Commerce Committee, which has jurisdiction over a tremendous range of issue that touch nearly everyone’s life everyday - issues pertaining to energy, environment, health care, commerce and telecommunications just to name a few.

-Frank has been able to use his leadership position to fight for and pass key legislation in the 114th Congress.
-Just this past year, Frank was the lead sponsor of the Microbead-Free Waters Act of 2015 that was signed into law and keeps harmful substances from polluting our waterways.
+Frank has been able to use his leadership position to fight for and pass key legislation.
+In this Congress, he introduced the LIFT America Act to make sure we invest in our transportation, drinking water, and energy infrastructure to foster job growth.
+He fought against the GOP tax scam that hurt New Jersey.
+Frank was the lead sponsor of the Microbead-Free Waters Act of 2015 that was signed into law and keeps harmful substances from polluting our waterways.
 Pallone co-sponsored and negotiated The Frank R. Lautenberg Chemical Safety for the 21st Century Act that was signed into law by the President that modernized safety standards and protects consumers from potential harmful chemicals.
-In 2015, as Ranking Member Pallone helped pass through committee and eventually to the President’s desk The James Zadroga 9/11 Health and Compensation Act that provided first responders with the medical coverage they desperately deserved.
+As Ranking Member Pallone helped pass through committee and eventually to the President’s desk The James Zadroga 9/11 Health and Compensation Act that provided first responders with the medical coverage they desperately deserved.

 Frank also led the fight to reform the Food and Drug Administration (FDA) Reform Act of 2012, ensuring that Americans have access to safe and effective drugs and medical devices.
 Frank is also proud of his role in the historic Affordable Care Act.
 The landmark law extends health care coverage to an additional 32 million Americans while driving down health care costs and reigning in abusive tactics used by insurance companies to deny medical treatment.
 Thanks to the Affordable Care Act, 105 million Americans no longer have a lifetime limit on their coverage and 5.1 million seniors have saved $3.2 billion on their prescription drugs, to date.